You can clean your ears at home with a damp washcloth or over-the-counter drops. If your ears are impacted, a doctor can remove wax buildup.

 - an earache

 They may also signal another medical problem, like an infection.
-Your doctor can look inside of your ears to determine if your symptoms stem from wax buildup or something else.
+A doctor can look inside of your ears to determine whether your symptoms stem from wax buildup or something else.

 The signs of ear infection in adults include:

 Ear infection symptoms typically develop rapidly.
 If you notice pain and drainage from your ears, don’t try to treat it on your own.
 Make an appointment with a doctor as soon as possible to get a proper diagnosis and, if necessary, medication.

 If you experience earwax impaction more than once per year or have certain risk factors, tell the doctor.
 You may want to schedule routine professional cleanings every 6 to 12 months.

 Earwax may seem dirty to you, but it’s actually a natural cleanser for your ears.
 Wax generally moves from the inside of your ear canal to the outer part of your ear.
 Along its journey, it picks up dead skin cells, dirt, and even hair.

 Tests show that wax may boast antibacterial and antifungal qualities that aid even more with this cleanup act.

 Beyond keeping your ears clean, follow these tips to protect them and ensure good hearing for years to come: